February 19, 2021

 When considering a predictive maintenance solution for the process industry, you have to think about the unique characteristics of this industry.
 You have to take into account that the data already exist, that you are dealing with thousands of sensors, that the procedure of manufacturing is more complex than for other industries, and that there are few historical events.
 Thus, the solution required has to be more sophisticated, make all the connections between parts and processes, and be able to bridge the gap between anomalies in the data and failures in the plant.

 We at Precognize cater precisely to these criteria.
-Precognize adds a layer of knowledge of the plant on top of an excellent machine learning algorithm.
-In an easy-to-use studio, the operation people describe the structure and the processes to create a model of the plant.
-Adding cognitive intelligence to the data results in a few pinpointed alerts, ahead of time, thus predicting failures and preventing costly shutdowns.
+Precognize adds a layer of knowledge of the plant on top of an excellent machine learning algorithm, and wraps it up as a hybrid predictive-maintenance-as-a-service solution.
+Our experts start by creating a comprehensive model of the plant’s structure and processes.
+Adding cognitive intelligence to the data results in a few pinpointed alerts, ahead of time, which are processed by our service center experts and then shared with plant personnel, thus predicting failures and preventing costly shutdowns.

 Learn more about our solution: REQUEST A DEMO